weaveworks/scope/site/integrations/dc-os.md

 ---
-title: Installing Scope as a DC-OS Package
+title: Installing Scope as a DC/OS Package
 menu_order: 30
 ---